-Purpose of Form-Use Form 8863-K to calculate and claim your education credits.
-The education credits are: the Hope Credit and the Lifetime Learning Credit.
-These credits are based on qualified education expenses paid to an eligible postsecondary educational institution located in Kentucky.
+Purpose of Form-Use Form 8863-K to calculate and claim your 2014 education tuition tax credits.
+The education credits are: the American Opportunity Credit and the Lifetime Learning Credit.
+These credits are based on qualified undergraduate education expenses paid to an eligible postsecondary educational institution located in Kentucky.
 If you elected to claim the education credit for federal purposes rather than the tuition and fees deduction, you must make that same election for Kentucky purposes.